Only three common ingredients needed! Simple yet delicious, tomato and egg stir-fry is truly a national dish adored by every family in China.

 - Use garlic to enhance the fragrance.
 It goes very well with tomato and egg (This is my personal preference.
 Many people use spring onion instead).

 Even if you don’t have any special Chinese ingredients to hand for the moment, you can still try this national dish of China.
-Make it and enjoy!
+By the way, I have a soup recipe using very similar ingredients: Egg drop soup with tomato (番茄蛋汤).
+Check it out if you’re interested.

 Have a yummy day!